-Chinese New Year Day - 2021 Year of the Cow
+Chinese New Year Day - 2022 Year of the Tiger

-2021 is the year of the White Metal Cow.
-2021 Chinese New Year Day is on Friday, February 12, 2021, in China time zone.
-The Chinese New Year's Eve is on Thursday, February 11, 2021.
+2022 is the year of the Black Water Tiger.
+2022 Chinese New Year Day is on Tuesday, February 1, 2022, in China time zone.
+The Chinese New Year's Eve is on Monday, January 31, 2022.
 They are national holidays in China.
 Usually, the New Year holiday is at least five days long from Chinese New Year's eve.
 Plus Saturday and Sunday, the legal holiday could expand to seven days long.

 Traditionally, the first thing to do right after waking up in the morning of Chinese New Year Day in China is to open the door and set off firecrackers.
 Today, many Chinese don't sleep in the Chinese New Year's Eve and wait for the Chinese New Year Day coming.
 As soon as midnight is passed, people at home should be able to hear the sound of firecrackers one after another.

 The sound of firecrackers and fireworks tells people the New Year has

 arrived.
 People offer New Year's greetings while they are watching TV shows,

 enjoying the fireworks or gambling.
 They have to send greetings to parents or